robsonjr103/data_engineer_portfolio/covid_daily_update/README.md

 ---
 4. Run the command:

-- Runs the script that creates the database and its tables, if they do not stretch and populate then with daily data
+- Runs the script that creates the two tables if they do not stretch and populate then with all daily data avaiable in the API.

     ```sh
     sudo docker exec covid_daily_update_airflow-webserver_1 python3 /opt/airflow/project/run.py
     ```

 ---
-5. Now the data will be inserted into the Database tables and Airflow will run in the background, so daily at 13:01 data from the previous day will be added.
+5. Now the data will be inserted into the Database tables and Airflow will run in the background, so daily at UTC 13:01 data from the previous day will be added.
 - If you prefer, go to the following link "localhost:8080" to access the Airflow UI, the user and password are both "airflow".

 ---
-6. The database is in the "/opt/airflow/project/data/database/database.db" path.
+6. Postgres is running in port 5434, the user and password are both "airflow".
-- You can use some framework that can connect to the Database file to explore it or anything you want.
 ---

 ## Additional commands: